jump-dev/GLPK.jl/doc/glpk.rst

 GLPK functions which are not avaliable yet in Julia
 ---------------------------------------------------

-In general, all parts of the GLPK API which rely on callback functions are not avaliable in Julia.
-In particular, you should not set the callback fields (``cb_func`` and ``cb_info``) in the ``GLPK.IntoptParam`` type, unless you *really* know what you're doing.

-There are 5 groups of functions which are not wrapped:
+There are 4 groups of functions which are not wrapped:

-1. The branch & cut API function for mixed integer programming, because they are supposed to be called from within a callback (see chapter 5 in the GLPK manual); they all start with this prefix:

-   * ``glp_ios_*``

-2. All graph and network routines (anything involving ``glp_graph`` objects); these will be added in the future)
+1. All graph and network routines (anything involving ``glp_graph`` objects); these will be added in the future

-3. Some misc functions which either have a variable argument list or involve callbacks (see section 6.1 in the GLPK manual):
+2. Some misc functions which either have a variable argument list, or involve callbacks, or are implemented as mcaros (see section 6.1 in the GLPK manual):

    * ``glp_printf``
    * ``glp_vprintf``